 The right house for you might not be the standard three bed, two bath house.
 Sit down and really think about your wants and needs and where you see yourself in the next five to ten years.
 You might find that a downtown apartment or a one-room cabin in the woods is really more your style.
 There are so many options today that there's really no one size fits all approach to finding the right house.

-We'll walk you through it: Want to get really creative?
+More: Want to get really creative?
 Amazon's new shipping container home might be just what you need.

 Up next: Seal the deal on your first home